Alexander Rud Mills

-Alexander Rud Mills (1885 – 8 April 1964) was an Australian barrister and author, interned in 1942 for his Nazi sympathies and fascist beliefs.
+Alexander Rud Mills (15 July 1885 – 8 April 1964) was an Australian barrister and writer, interned in 1942 for his Nazi sympathies and fascist beliefs.
 He was also a prominent Odinist, one of the earliest proponents of the rebirth of Germanic Neopaganism in the 20th century, and an anti-Semite.
 He founded the First Anglecyn Church of Odin in Melbourne in 1936.
 He published under his own name and the pen-names "Tasman Forth" and "Justinian".

 Early life

-Mills was born in Forth, Tasmania, in 1885.
-In around 1910, he moved to Victoria to enrol at the Melbourne University Law School.
-He graduated in 1916 and was admitted to the Victorian Bar in 1917.
+Mills was born on 18 July 1885 in Forth, Tasmania.
+He was the son of Annie Elizabeth (née Vertigan) and Alexander Rudd Mills; his father was a farmer.
+His sister Patience married Senator Herbert Hays.